mernst/uwisdom/ContinuousIntegration.md

 Dependabot runs on forks, which is irritating.
 The workaround for now is to delete the fork and re-create it without enabling Dependabot security updates.
 Or, use Renovate instead.

+## Hudson

+An uninterrupted Hudson build has one of the following statuses:

+* Failed - it doesn't compile
+* Unstable - compiles without errors, but tests fail
+* Stable - compiles without errors and all the tests are passing

+A manually interrupted Hudson job gives a message like "SCM check out aborted".